John Conyers, longest-serving black congressman, dies at 90

 Oct.
-28 (UPI) -- John Conyers Jr., the longest-serving black congressman and a civil rights leader, has died at the age of 90, officials said.
+28 (UPI) -- John Conyers Jr., the longest-serving black congressman and a civil rights leader, has died at the age of 90.

 Conyers died at his Detroit home on Sunday, his spokeswoman Holly Baird confirmed.